 Needless to say, that prior to my meeting my future fiancee, my love life had not been that memorable.
 That would all change, this girl was a 6-foot tall flaming redhead.
 So, you can imagine that she had a fiery disposition and temperament.
 Our fights were frequent and our make-up sex amazing.
 She had a bit of an issue…with sex, unless it was risky, she did not enjoy it.
 So, basically we christened every park in a fifty mile radius including amusement parks, beaches, friends’ parties, drive-in theaters and regular theaters, pretty much any place that had just a bit of privacy.
 Needless to say, I was in hog heaven and I truly enjoyed this roller coaster ride.
 However, when a flame burns too brightly, it burns out quickly.
 So after a year of this life, I had enough and I broke off the engagement.
 This was probably the smartest thing I did in my life.
 Because I had found out a year later that apparently, I had not been enough for her.
 She had been cheating on me with one of our neighbors.
 I will discuss this neighbor in a later chapter.
 He definitely was an interesting individual and it also shows how little quality of character my fiancee really had.

 One good thing came of this relationship was that I started my career as a wedding photographer at this time.
-My fiancee had a lot of friends and she introduced me to a couple whose daughter was getting married.
-Even though I had done scores of weddings since then, my first wedding was also my biggest wedding.
+My fiancee had a lot of friends and she introduced me to a couple whose daughter my biggest by far.
 There were over 200 guests in the wedding.
 Since I had never done a wedding before, they made me do a test trial gratis.
 So, I agreed to do the bridal shower.
 The work was satisfactory, so the wedding was on.
-It went surprisingly well for my first attempt.
+The night prior to the wedding I was becoming quite anxious.
+So my fiancee who liked to partake in smoking pot on occasion cajoled me into trying some.
+This was the one and only time I partook of this activity.
+I guess because I was so anxious , it took five puffs on the joint before I felt anything.
+The next thing I knew was that I was talking incessantly and experiencing a euphoria that I had never experienced before.
+Another side effect of note, was that I had the worst case of the “muncies”, I had ever experienced.
+We virtually emptied the refrigerator and freezer.
+The “high” lasted for a couple of hours.
+It lasted so long that I started getting anxious for the feeling to end.
+Eventually the feeling wore off and it did in fact accomplish what it was supposed to do and that was to get my mind off the wedding.
+The next day came soon enough, and the wedding went surprisingly well for my first go.
 One other aside while I am discussing my photographic career.
 I had four coworkers who worked with me, stocking groceries at night at one of the local grocery stores.
 Even after we went our separate ways we stayed in touch, and it was only after I moved out of Florida did we finally lose contact.
 I told them that as they got married I would do their weddings for cost.
 I ended up doing all four of their weddings.
 I thought that was pretty cool.

 She owned her own house which was a plus but it was a shithole.
 So, I spent the next year gutting it and remodeling it.
-The second year rolled around and she still had not quit smoking.
-It was really bad, she even smoked in bed.
+The second finally year rolled around and she still had not quit smoking.
+It was really getting bad, she even smoked in bed.
 I can’t believe I had put up with her shit for that long.
 But on our 2nd anniversary, being the ever romantic person that I was, started packing my belongings.
 She did not initially say or do anything as I packed my truck up.
 It wasn’t until I said my goodbyes and was getting into my truck one last time, that she realized how serious I was.
-So,she started balling.
+So, she started balling.
 We finally came to an agreement, she would not smoke in the house anymore nor smoke anywhere near me.
-She always carried Febreze and mouth spray with her.
+She would always carried Febreze and mouth spray with her.
 She never kissed me until she had rinsed her mouth and sprayed herself.
-So I agreed.
+So I acquiesced .
 What a wimp.
-But in my defense, I did care for her and I had put a lot of work in the house as well.
-And besides, I was actually happy there, at least for a while, anyways.
+But in my defense, I did care for her and I had after all, put a lot of work in our house.
+Besides, I was actually happy there, at least for a while, anyways.
 Also I had been able to quit my second job once we had gotten married.
 So, I did not really relish the thought of having to get a second job.
 So don’t criticize me until you have walked in my shoes.

 In my life, I have done things that I am not proud of and since other people were also involved, I chose not to include these events in this narrative.
 A man “gots to have his secrets”.